 House was feeding off the energy as he faked another 3, spun around to dodge a Bobcat defender and found junior Jackson Taylor waiting in the paint for a fancy hook shot that got the crowd roaring and the Roo bench chanting early.

-Taylor and senior Montego Mucklevaney led a Killeen defense in rebounds that helped limit Central to five points in the first quarter.
+Taylor and senior Muckelvaney led a Killeen defense in rebounds that helped limit Central to five points in the first quarter.

 Killeen senior Jordan Frank put up another 3 for the Roos before Bobcats sophomore Tristan Lopez led Central on an 6-0 run.